Information on Service 'Minor Planet Center - Asteroid Orbital Data'

 eccentricity e Eccentricity of the orbit N/A src.orbital.eccentricity

-first_obs Disc. year Discovery year for multi-opposition orbits. a time.epoch
+first_obs Disc. year Discovery year for multi-opposition orbits. yr time.epoch

 inclination i Inclination of the orbit to the ecliptic, J2000.0 deg src.orbital.inclination

 last_obs Last Obs.
-Date of last observation a time.epoch;obs
+Date of last observation yr time.epoch;obs

 long_asc Asc.
 Node Longitude of ascending node, J2000.0 deg src.orbital.node